 Learning to sail boats has similar sequences of operations such as driving a car, which appear confusing but soon are reflex actions.
-Learning to sail a boat requires learning the wind direction, the points of sailing, sailing fundamentals and how to change course.
+The basics of sailing a boat requires learning the wind direction, the points of sailing, sailing fundamentals and how to change course.
 The skill of sailing boats involves knowing how the boat reacts to the wind on all points of sailing, and be able to change course smoothly and efficiently and learn how to stop the boat.
 When learning to sail, the skill needed to leave and return to the shore under sail will come later, so row or paddle away from shore, then hoist the sails.

-The key to successful sailing on a boat is an awareness of wind direction, so the initial step is to develop this awareness.
+One of the sailing basics is an awareness of wind direction, so the initial step is to develop this awareness.
 Look for telling signs such as smoke and flags and equate the action of surface waves and wavelets as to an indication of wind direction.
 Another useful, and accurate, indicator is a masthead flag or 'windex'.
 Being able to sense the wind's direction by feeling it blowing on your face or ears is a useful skill.

 The function of the setting the sails is to get the boat sailing with the optimum set of the sails allowing efficient drive at maximum speed.
 To vary the speed, adjust the sails away from their optimum position.
 This then gives the required amount of drive required when manoeuvring to pick up a mooring, come alongside another boat or to approach a landing place.

-The first sailing boats skill is to learn the three ways of stopping the boat from moving in the water, involving the wind working in your favour.
-The most controlled method is heaving-to with other simple techniques such as lying-to method and the head-to-wind method, which empty the sails of wind causeing then to flap losing forward drive.
+The first sailing skill is to learn the three ways of stopping the boat from moving in the water, involving the wind working in your favour.
+The most controlled method is heaving-to with other simple techniques such as lying-to method and the head-to-wind method, which empty the sails of wind causing them to flap losing forward drive.
 Lying-to is the stable option with the boat drifting until the sails are pulled in.
-When confident with these two ways of stopping try the more controlled heaving-to.
+When confident with these two ways of stopping try the more controlled [ heaving-to ].

 The head-to-wind position, the wind pushes the boat backwards due to the windage of the flapping sails.
 The bow starts to turn in either direction which is affected by the rudder position then the sails fill and the boat starts to sail.
 Use this method when stopping alongside a mooring or pontoon or other boat.